[Analysis] Is geothermal energy the climate fix everyone forgot?

 "You could do whole cities in a couple of years," he also said.

-It is in planning and coordinating where larger installations win out on the haphazard installation of individual heat pumps.

 "Local authorities all want to do it, but they usually can't finance it by themselves, so you need a way to support them," said Kumar.
-"That is where top-down coordination at the EU lever really helps," he added.
+"That is where top-down coordination at the EU level could really help," he added.

-One example of where local and supranational authorities successfully worked together is the Hungarian city of Szeged.
+One example of where local and supranational authorities have already successfully worked together is the Hungarian city of Szeged.

 After a local university proved geothermal energy could be used to heat two of their buildings, the local authorities decided to install the biggest geothermal heat system in continental Europe.